Konica Minolta to Participate in PRINTING United

 AccurioWide 250

 The AccurioWide 250 is a versatile printer with superior image quality and high productivity for both outdoor and indoor job applications, increasing opportunities for customers to grow their business.
 This printer is equipped with UV LED lamps that allow users to print on a wider range of media, while simultaneously saving energy, time and cost.
 Its superior image quality and high productivity for outdoor and indoor job applications will impress the most challenging, quality-minded customers.
-The 4-color plus white ink configuration creates even more possibilities for printing on transparent material for backlit applications or for printing white as a spot color.
-The 6-color ink configuration offers a larger color gamut, enabling the capability to print those hard-to-hit colors.
+The 4-colour plus white ink configuration creates even more possibilities for printing on transparent material for backlit applications or for printing white as a spot colour.
+The 6-colour ink configuration offers a larger colour gamut, enabling the capability to print those hard-to-hit colours.

 AccurioLabel 230